Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 Using OpenSSL

-# Check the full chain
+# Check the full chain from a live server

 openssl s_client -connect yourdomain.com:443 -servername yourdomain.com